StefanoDallaBona/Prior-Knowledge-and-Probabilistic-Framing-on-the-Illusion-of-Causality/README.md

 Contains the experiment scripts used to run both experiments.

 - **`Experiment.zip`** — PsychoPy experiment files.
+-
 ### `MPT Model/`

-Contains the analysis for constructing the Multinomial Processing Tree (MPT) model used to summarize the main results.
+Contains the analysis file for constructing the Multinomial Processing Tree (MPT) model used to summarize the main results.

 - **`MAIN-ANALYSIS-MPT.html`** — MPT model analysis document.
 - **`firstDataset.csv`** — Experiment 1 dataset.
 - **`secondDataset.csv`** — Experiment 2 dataset.
+-
 ### `Rater Task/`

 Contains materials related to the rating of participant strategies on open-ended questions.